usgs/ps2ff/README.md

 - `mech` The rupture mechanism, only used by some scaling relationships:

-  - 'A' for all/unknown mechanisms)
+  - 'A' for all/unknown mechanisms,
   - 'SS' for strike-slip,
   - 'N' for normal,
   - 'R' for reverse.